ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 1. Try to register with no email.
 You will get an error.
 2. Try to register with a non-valid email (but which is still validated by the native input field), such as `test@o.k`.
 You will get an error.
-3. Try to register with a password that is too short, etc.
+3. Try to register with a password that is too short.
 4. Try to register with valid data.
 You will get a success message.

 ![registration successful](/media/register.jpg)

-5. Also, check your MongoDB Atlas instance, you will see the generated user!
+5. Also, check your MongoDB Atlas instance, you will see the generated user.
 It will look something like this:

 ```json
 {